wardle/go-terminology/README.md

 ##### Fast free-text search:

 Free-text search for "MND" in the 'disease' hierarchy.
-Note, multiple is_a parameters are supporteded
+Note, multiple is_a parameters are supported
 ```
 $ http get 'http://localhost:8081/v1/snomed/search?s=mnd&is_a=64572001'
 ```

 The results are fast, and ideal for driving your autocompletion engine.
-You can request to search in one or more hierarchies (via subsumption) or for items from a reference set.
+You can request to search in one or more hierarchies (via subsumption) or for items from specific reference sets.

 ```
 {